ChipsEatingMonkey/LUA/README.md

-open Minecraft with CC:Tweaked MOD build turtle pastebin turtlePrograms/startup.lua on the turtle
+open Minecraft with CC:Tweaked MOD build turtle pastebin turtlePrograms/startup.lua on the turtle (current is: pastebin get EqpDQ0yt startup.lua )

 turn it off and on again